Keep-Calm-And-Code/Island/README.md

 2) The game itself.
 Build stuff on a hex-grid island which produce stuff so you can build more stuff.

+I'm a hobby coder.
 My main aim of this project is to try to improve how I go about writing code.
 In particular, I'm putting this on GitHub to get in the habit of version control and to share it with other people.